Cashback vs points: which type of rewards card is best?

 Redeeming your cash

 The beauty of cash is that it can be used for anything.
 If you have an unexpected $500 car repair pop up, you can redeem some of your cashback as a check or statement credit to help cover the expense.
-Points can be used in a lot of ways too, but they generally can’t offer that kind of flexibility.
+Points can be used in a lot of ways too, though they’re typically most valuable when redeemed for travel rather than everyday expenses.

 Hit the ground running